 There are lots of ongoing developments in the area of treatment for wet macular degeneration.
-Most treatments cannot bring back damaged cells, but can stop your vision getting worse.
+Most treatments cannot bring back damaged cells, but may stop your vision getting worse.
 Treatments that may offer some visual improvement for some people are available.

-The sight problems with wet macular degeneration are due to blood vessels growing where they affect the cells you use for detailed vision.
+The sight problems with wet macular degeneration are due to new blood vessels growing where they affect the cells you use for detailed vision.
 Treatment needs to happen as soon as possible as your vision can get worse quickly with wet macular degeneration.

-Drug treatments (known as anti-angiogenics or anti-vascular endothelial growth factor agents) work by reducing the growth of blood vessels, reducing bleeding and leaking.
+Drug treatments (known as anti-angiogenics or anti-vascular endothelial growth factor agents) work by reducing the growth of these new blood vessels, reducing the risk of them bleeding and leaking.
 The drug is injected into the gel inside your eye and can stop blood vessels growing and even cause them to regress, which might improve your sight.
 The injection is painless and needs to be repeated every month for the first three months then on an ‘as required’ basis.
 Monthly follow-ups with your ophthalmic team are required in the long term to enable early intervention and re-intervention when needed.
 This treatment is usually only suitable for people with recent onset of wet macular degeneration.
 Unfortunately, people with long standing visual loss due to wet AMD usually have scar formation in the macula already and do not benefit from these treatments.

 No one has yet found a successful treatment for dry macular degeneration, there are research projects looking at stem cell and gene therapy at present.
 You can get news of research projects on the Macular Society website.